 I did a film on peyote religion among the Native Americans in Mexico and the American Southwest.

-And I've come across people from the Southwest to Bali, the Amazon to Borneo, people who are not technologically advanced but are let's say spiritually
+And I've come across people from the Southwest to Bali, the Amazon to Borneo, people who are not technologically advanced but are, let's say, spiritually advanced.

-advanced that they are as advanced in the interior world as we in
+That they are as advanced in the interior world as we in the West or America are in the exterior world.

-but those powers are there for people to understand what someone else is thinking
+Those powers are there for people to understand what someone else is thinking.

-inkling of this you know what your wife is going to say before she says it
+Do you know what your wife is going to say before she says it?

 Well, we don't even have words for that anymore because it's considered like something expendable, like your little toe.

-But those capacities to be in touch with the ancestors, to dreams, to be able to anticipate the future, I think were part of the survival mechanism very early on.
+But those capacities to be in touch with the ancestors through dreams, to be able to anticipate the future, I think were part of the survival mechanism very early on.

 And that, as I said earlier on in the program, crisis brings that back.

-When you are in a crisis about your marriage, about the job, a situation like you were, like you described it, in a sense, that's what the ancients called a soul crisis.
+When you are in a crisis about your marriage, about the job situation, like you were, like you described it, in a sense, that's what the ancients called a soul crisis.

 Well, it must be, because at the moment that I left this cushy job I had, from the wife I had at the time, who thought I had lost my mind, to the people in the corporation who, and I guess there must have been 10 or 12, who sat down and counseled me and said, have you lost your mind?